Home » Koh Mak

 Private transfers by car or minibus are the easiest way to make either boat connection, with prices starting from 3,800bt for an SUV from Bangkok and 4,500bt for a minibus.

-You can also fly to Trat Airport, followed by a 25 minute transfer to Laem Ngop, though check timings as the airline frequently changes its flight schedule.
+You can also fly to Trat Airport, followed by a 25 minute transfer to Laem Ngop, though check timings as the airline changes its flight schedule once a year.

 Private Transfers